lidofinance/lido-improvement-proposals/LIPS/lip-3.md

 ## Problems with v0.1.x

-* The funds "in flight" (since deposit until balance become visible on ETH2 side) got treated like a decrease, the behavior was equal to slashing and lead to significant drops in stETH supply.
+* The funds "in process" (from deposit submission until it gets processed and added to the beacon state's validators list) got treated like a decrease, the behavior was equal to slashing and lead to significant drops in stETH supply.
 See [lido-dao#110](https://github.com/lidofinance/lido-dao/issues/110)

 ## How they can be solved

-* In-flight funds (submitted but not seen on the beacon until the activation) are taken into account by the Lido contract.
+* In-flight funds (submitted but not included in the beacon state) should be taken into account by the Lido contract.

 ## Proposal